Want to meet up with friends this winter? Make sure your 'bubble' is airtight. Here's how - KRDO

 Want to meet up with friends this winter?
 Make sure your ‘bubble’ is airtight.
 Here’s how

 Doctors rarely talk about the importance of bubbles.
-But now they’re urging all Americans to stay inside their bubbles during this disastrous Covid-19 surge.
+But now they’re urging all Americans to hunker down in their bubbles through this disastrous Covid-19 surge.

 Social distancing bubbles can help you stay safe and sane by seeing other human beings.
 But they only work if everyone follows the same strict rules.

-Here’s what a bubble is, what the bubble ground rules should be, how to handle tricky conversations with friends and family, and what happens if someone violates (or pierces) the bubble:
+Here’s what a bubble is, what the ground rules should be, how to handle tricky conversations with friends and family, and what happens if someone violates (or bursts) the bubble:

 What exactly is a bubble?